HarpElle/empowervb-website/src/content/news/2025-07-15-coaches-wanted.md

 ### Ready to Make History?

-This is a unique opportunity to help establish the standards and traditions that will define Empower VB for years to come.
-If you're passionate about volleyball, committed to developing young athletes, and excited about building something meaningful from the ground up, we want to hear from you.
+This is a unique opportunity to help establish the standards and traditions that will define Empower Volleyball Club for years to come.
+If you’re passionate about volleyball, committed to developing young athletes, and excited about building something meaningful from the ground up, we want to hear from you.

 **Next Steps:**
 Contact us at [info@empowervb.com](mailto:info@empowervb.com) with:
 - Your coaching background and philosophy
-- Why you're interested in Empower VB
+- Why you’re interested in Empower Volleyball Club
 - Your vision for developing young athletes
 - Any questions about our program or expectations

-**Let's build something extraordinary together!**
+**Let’s build something extraordinary together!**